Study Abroad Program Overview

 section to see current or past calendars.

-Student have the choice of two housing options:
+You have the choice of two housing options; meals are included.

-- Tagore International House: Furnished, air-conditioned single or double rooms on the UoH campus.
+- Tagore International House: Furnished, air-conditioned single or double rooms on campus.

-- Group homestays: Participants live with an Indian family in a homestay with approximately 3-5 other CIEE students.
+- Group homestays: Live with an Indian family with other CIEE students.
 Students share a double room and bath.

 UCEAP students will have the full support of the CIEE Center in Hyderabad, as well as the faculty and staff of the Study India Program at the University of Hyderabad.
 With extensive professional experience in study abroad in India and locations worldwide, CIEE staff will help students integrate into the culture of India and provide assistance with academics, housing, safety, and other issues.

 UCEAP students are further supported by UC's vast network, including the Systemwide office and the study abroad offices on each UC campus.

 The Study India Program (SIP) at the University of Hyderabad (UH) explores Indian society, history, and culture.
 Regular coursework taught in English is available in select departments where you can study alongside local students.